 Substring Expansion.
 Expands to up to length characters of parameter starting at the character specified by offset.
-If length is omitted, expands to the substring of parameter starting at the character specified by offset. length and offset are arithmetic expressions (see ARITHMETIC EVALU-ATION below). length must evaluate to a number greater than or equal to zero.
+If length is omitted, expands to the substring of parameter starting at the character specified by offset. length and offset are arithmetic expressions (see ARITHMETIC EVALU-ATION below).
 If offset evaluates to a number less than zero, the value is used as an offset from the end of the value of parameter.
+If length evaluates to a number less than zero, and parameter is not @ and not an indexed or associative array, it is interpreted as an offset from the end of the value of parameter rather than a number of characters, and the expansion is the characters between the two offsets.
 If parameter is @, the result is length positional parameters beginning at offset.
 If parameter is an indexed array name subscripted by @ or , the result is the length members of the array beginning with \${parameter[offset]}.
 A negative offset is taken relative to one greater than the maximum index of the specified array.
 Substring expansion applied to an associative array produces undefined results.
 Note that a negative offset must be separated from the colon by at least one space to avoid being confused with the :- expansion.
 Substring indexing is zero-based unless the positional parameters are used, in which case the indexing starts at 1 by default.
 If offset is 0, and the positional parameters are used, \$0 is prefixed to the list.

-\${!prefix}

-\${!prefix@}
+\${!prefix} \${!prefix@}